-Operating activity cash flows for current six-month of F2024 reflect a growth in accounts payable and accrued liabilities which is indicative of the Company's constrained liquidity.
-Financing activity cash flows for the current six-month period of F2024 reflect a \$30,000 deposit received in connection to the private placements closed subsequent to August 31, 2023.
+Operating activity cash flows for F2024 were impacted by a growth in accounts payable and accrued liabilities which is indicative of the Company's constrained liquidity.
+Financing activity cash flows for F2024 reflect: the receipt of a \$30,000 loan from a third party; and the completion of a \$452,500 private placements, closed in two tranches.